ultraq/thymeleaf-joda-dialect/README.md

 Installation
 ------------

 Minimum of Java 7 and Thymeleaf 3.0 required.
-If you're looking for a version of this dialect for Thymeleaf 2.1, use the 1.0 releases instead.
+For Thymeleaf 2.1, check out the 1.x releases.

 ### Standalone distribution
 Copy the JAR from [one of the release bundles](https://github.com/ultraq/thymeleaf-joda-dialect/releases),